9.4 How does divergence relate to the air parcel’s area change?

 Suppose that an air parcel has an area of 10,000 km2 and it is growing by 1 km2 each second.
 What is its divergence?

-Suppose that an air parcel has a area of 10,000 km2 and has a divergence of -10-4 s-1.
-What is the fractional change in area per second?
+Suppose that an air parcel has a area of 10,000 km2 and has a divergence of –10–4 s–1.
+Is the air parcel growing or shrinking?

 Check out this video (1:33) for further explanation: